Gonorrhoea

 Gonorrhoea is an STI characterised by one or more of the following:

-• Cervical discharge (cervicitis) and/or intermenstrual or post-coital bleeding
+• cervical discharge (cervicitis) and/or intermenstrual or post-coital bleeding

-• Anorectal infection (proctitis) with discharge, painful defecation, disturbed bowel function or irritation
+• anorectal infection (proctitis) with discharge, painful defecation, disturbed bowel function or irritation

-• Pharyngeal infection
+• pharyngeal infection

-• Pelvic inflammatory disease (PID) and associated dyspareunia (pain during vaginal intercourse)
+• pelvic inflammatory disease (PID) and associated dyspareunia (pain during vaginal intercourse)

-• Prostatitis (very rarely)
+• prostatitis (very rarely)

-• Conjunctivitis
+• epididymitis

 Rarely